studiorack/iem-plugin-suite/README.md

 - Build
 - Enjoy ;-)

-The *.jucer projects are configured to build VST2, VST3, and standalone versions.
+The *.jucer projects are configured to build VST2,  and standalone versions.
 In order to build the VST2 versions of the plug-ins, you need to have a copy of the Steinberg VST2-SDK which no longer comes with JUCE.
+If you want to build VST3 versions, you'll have to enable it in the Projucer Project Settings -> Plugin Formats.

 #### Batch processing
 Instead of building each plug-in separately, you can also use the provided shell-scripts to start a batch processing: